Applying the “Gate Control Theory”

 Some things that CLOSE the gate more?

-Physical: heat or icing, massage/releases, down-regulating skills (lower readiness of nervous system to transmit pain), appropriate activity
+Physical: heat or icing, massage/releases, down-regulating skills (lower readiness of nervous system to transmit pain), appropriate activity to desensitize and maintain neuromuscular connection

 Emotional: having more positive emotions, creating joy, managing stress